whosubashsubedii/Design-and-Implementation-of-a-Hospital-System-Network-Design/README.md

-Here is a professionally formatted and complete version of your network project, styled exactly like your previous **Project #6**, now titled:

----

 ## 🏥 Project #7 – Secure Healthcare Network Design & Implementation for Melbourne Health Services

 This project entails the **secure design and implementation of a multi-site network infrastructure** for *Melbourne Health Services* across two locations.
 The network supports around **600+ users**, with a strong focus on **Confidentiality, Integrity, and Availability (CIA)** using **Cisco technologies**.